 Is the Warriors' run over?

-At the current moment, it's very hard to envision this Warriors team competing for a championship anytime soon.
+At the current moment, it's very hard to envision this Warriors team competing for a championship any time soon.
 Although Curry is still one of the ten best players in the NBA, Klay Thompson is now off to Dallas, Draymond Green has devolved into a sad caricature of himself (without the basketball skills to make his antics worth the frequent headaches they cause), and head coach Steve Kerr has shown a consistent inability to balance the egos of the franchise stalwarts while also giving the younger players a longer leash.

-The result of these issues this year was a swift exit from the play-in round via demolition by the Sacramento Kings, who exacted a bit of revenge for their playoff loss vs Golden State a year earlier.
+The result of these issues this year was a swift exit from the play-in round via demolition by the Sacramento Kings, who enacted a bit of revenge for their playoff loss vs Golden State a year earlier.

 While it's highly unlikely that the Warriors would consider trading Curry, who seems poised to follow in the tracks of other legends like Dirk Nowitzki and Tim Duncan by playing his whole career for one team, one has to wonder just how much patience the former MVP has as he enters the twilight years of his career, especially considering that he's still clearly enough to contribute to championship level basketball if surrounded by the right pieces, which Golden State does not currently have and has no avenues to get.